bosch-io/iot-hub-examples/http-connector/README.md

 ## License

-See the cr-examples top level README.md file for license details.
+See the iot-hub-examples top level README.md file for license details.